simplonco/HTML-and-CSS-Ninja-Training/README.md

 Place three images of different sizes in the same page.
 Find the CSS properties so they will be displayed with the same size.
 Then position them to get a cascade effect with constant horizontal and vertical offset for each image relative to the previous one.
-The user must be able to put each of them in the foreground by clicking on it (look at property `z-index`).
+The user must be able to put each of them in the foreground by mouse hover on it (look at property `z-index`).

 **Test 7 :**